We’re the Team to Trust for Chimney Relining Services

 Chimney liners are important for a few really big reasons.

 - They protect your home from the heat your fires produce.
-The National Bureau of Standards (NBS) did some durability testing back in the 80s, and they found that unlined chimneys were putting homeowners at great risk – we’re talking flames reaching the home’s woodwork in only a few hours.
+The National Institute of Standards and Technology (NIST) – formerly the National Bureau of Standards (NBS) – did some durability testing back in the 80s, and they found that unlined chimneys were putting homeowners at great risk – we’re talking flames reaching the home’s woodwork in only a few hours.
 Which has made having a liner a full-on necessity in more recent years.

 - They protect your masonry.
 You want your chimney to stand the test of time, but in order to do this it needs to stay safeguarded from all of the corrosive flue gases and byproducts that float through it.
 These things are acidic and will break down your system, eating away at mortar joints and causing erosion.
 Not only does this cause inefficiency, but it makes your home more vulnerable to gas leaks and fires too.